 Many researchers dismiss the religious thinking of John Wesley (1703-91), the founder of the Methodist Church, as incoherent and emotional.
 That assumption flavors scholarly perceptions of Methodism today, says Dreyer, a University of Western Ontario historian.
-But in fact, he argues Wesley's theology was supprisingly consistent he argues, Wesley's theology was surprisingly consistent.
+But in fact, he argues, Wesley's theology was surprisingly consistent.
+"I design plain truth for plain people," Wesley once declared.
+"I ab-